The AOK Team

 All Our Kids, Inc. is an organization of individuals who are passionate about foster care and adoption, and supporting families involved.
 Feel free to reach out to any of us!

-Having now adopted twice and fostered numerous other children, she founded All Our Kids, Inc. in response to the reactions people around her were having: foster and adoptive families felt isolated, the public had a limited understanding of the foster care system, and everyone wanted to do something to make a difference.
-Marianna lives with her partner, Kelley, and four children in South Hadley, and she will never say no to an invitation for coffee.
+Having now adopted three times and fostered numerous other children, she founded All Our Kids, Inc. in response to the reactions people around her were having: foster and adoptive families felt isolated, the public had a limited understanding of the foster care system, and everyone wanted to do something to make a difference.
+Marianna lives with her spouse, Kelley, and four children in South Hadley, and she will never say no to an invitation for coffee.

 Caitlin Martin (she/her) is a foster and pre-adoptive parent.
 Originally from Northern Virginia, she graduated from Hampshire College in 2013, and fell in love with Western Massachusetts.
 She has worked as a Kindergarten teacher for eight years and now spends time tutoring and working with AOK.
 She became a foster parent in 2018, and originally intended to adopt.
 Plans changed quickly when she heard one of her former students and their siblings were in care.
 She fostered them for two years before they reunified and has since continued to foster children for varying lengths of time.
 She happily connects with biological families as much as possible to support the youth in her care.
 Caitlin is on the Foster Parent Advisory Board for the Greenfield Area Office.